 Tuition-free Options for Master’s Studies in Taiwan

-For prospective students interested in pursuing a master’s degree in Taiwan, you’ll be surprised to know that there are numerous opportunities for fully funded scholarships.
-Like undergraduates, these universities also cover students’ cost of living, tuition fees, and a hefty monthly stipend to spend on academic and living needs.
+For prospective students interested in pursuing a master’s degree in Taiwan, there are numerous opportunities for fully funded or heavily subsidized scholarships.
+Like undergraduates, master’s students may receive support for tuition fees, living costs, and other academic expenses, depending on the scholarship and university.

-While universities in Taiwan are not tuition-free, some of its top universities can offer full scholarships for Master’s students, such as National Taiwan University, National Cheng Kung University, and National Tsing Hua University, located in all prime locations in Taiwan.
+While universities in Taiwan are not automatically tuition-free, some top universities offer competitive scholarships for master’s students, including National Taiwan University, National Cheng Kung University, and National Tsing Hua University.
+Scholarship coverage varies by institution and award, so always confirm whether tuition, credit fees, housing, and monthly stipends are included.

 Here are some of the students who were able to study a master’s degree in Taiwan for free!